Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 described in Block Moving Statements.

-The AD macro is described below.
+macro is described below.

 Purpose